Sticky Notes (film)

 Sticky Notes, also known as The Backup Dancer, is a 2016 American drama film written and directed by Amanda Sharp, produced by Katie Mustard, and starring Ray Liotta, Rose Leslie, Gina Rodriguez and Justin Bartha.

-Premise

 The film centers around Athena (Leslie), a backup dancer who returns home to Florida, to help care for her estranged father Jack (Liotta), who has been diagnosed with cancer.